-If you're looking for Git Interview Questions 2018 for Freshers and Experienced, then you are at right place.
+If you're looking for GIT Interview Questions and Answers 2022 for Freshers and Experienced, then you are in the right place.
 There are a lot of job opportunities from many reputed companies in the world.

-A) SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.
+SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

-A) The Git feature that really makes it stand apart from nearly every other SCM out there is its branching model.
+The Git feature that really makes it stand apart from nearly every other SCM out there is its branching model.

 Git allows and encourages you to have multiple local branches that can be entirely independent of each other.
 The creation, merging, and deletion of those lines of development takes seconds.

 Git is fast.
 Speed and performance have been a primary design goal of Git from the start.
 With Git, nearly all operations are performed locally, giving it a huge speed advantage on centralized systems that constantly have to communicate with a server somewhere.